LaunchCodeEducation/lchs/src/chapters/more-flask/template-conditionals.rst

 -------

 Return to the pizza toppings form.
 Your next goal is to display the user's selections after they click *Submit*.
+It doesn't matter if the choices appear below or next to the form.

 .. figure:: figures/toppings-list.png
    :alt: Checkbox form with selected options displayed to the side.
    :width: 60%

-   You can either show the choices below or next to the form.
-When the page first loads, the list and its heading should not appear.
+   When the page first loads, the ``Your Choices`` heading and list should not appear.

 #.
 Begin with the Python code.
 Open ``main.py`` and add statements to collect
    the user's toppings and save them to a list.